The Buddhist Hour Radio Broadcast Archives

 The team Members we need for our KM IT team should:

---get beyond "ego" boosting personal satisfaction type of objectives
+--get beyond "ego" boosting personal satisfaction type

 --not be blinded by the convergent tendency of self-experience